hugou74130/holbertonschool-low_level_programming/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

 - Holberton School for the projects and educational resources
-- Fellow students and community members for their feedback
+- Fellow students and community members for their feedback and support
-- Official C documentation and GCC resources
+- Official documentation of C and GCC